Generic Name: Albuterol sulfate

 Albuterol tablets are indicated for the relief of bronchospasm in adults and children 6 years of age and older with reversible obstructive airway disease.

 Albuterol tablets are contraindicated in patients with a history of hypersensitivity to Albuterol, or any of their components.

 Albuterol tablets can produce paradoxical bronchospasm, which may be life threatening.
 If paradoxical bronchospasm occurs, Albuterol tablets should be discontinued immediately and alternative therapy instituted.

 Deterioration of Asthma

-Asthma may deteriorate acutely over a period of hours or chronically over several days or longer.
-If the patient needs more doses of Albuterol tablets than usual, this may be a marker of destabilization of asthma and requires reevaluation of the patient and treatment regimen, giving special consideration to the possible need for anti-inflammatory treatment, e.g., corticosteroids.
+Asthma may deteriorate acutely over a period of hours, or chronically over several days or longer.
+If the patient needs more doses of Albuterol tablets than usual, this may be a marker of destabilization of asthma and requires reevaluation of the patient and the treatment regimen, giving special consideration to the possible need for anti-inflammatory treatment, e.g., corticosteroids.

 Use of Anti-Inflammatory Agents